modular09/lib-datastore/README.md

 # `Mods`
 `libDataStore` Mods has a lot of functionality.
-It increases the power of the data module by a lot, modif
+It increases the power of the data module by a lot!